-- (a) Upon receipt of a request for hearing, the Retirement Board or its designee shall appoint a hearing officer.
-The appointed hearing officer shall hear the matter, find facts and offer conclusions of law to the Retirement Board. - (b) A date for hearing shall be assigned within forty-five (45) days of receipt of the request for hearing. - (c) In any contested case, all parties shall be afforded an opportunity for hearing after reasonable notice. - (d) The notice shall include: - (1) A statement of the time, place, and nature of the hearing; - (2) A statement of the legal authority and jurisdiction under which the hearing is to be held; - (3) A reference to the particular sections of the statutes and rules involved: - (4) The name, official title and mailing address of the hearing officer, if any; - (5) A statement of the issues involved and, to the extent known by the hearing officer, of the matters asserted by the parties; and - (6) A statement that a party who fails to attend or participate in the hearing may be held to be in default and have his or her appeal dismissed. - (e) The notice may include any other matters the hearing officer considers desirable to expedite the proceedings. - (f) Any party may request that the hearing location be changed due to the disability or infirmity of a member or witness.
+- (1) Upon receipt of a request for hearing in matters other than Disability decisions and appeals therefrom, the Retirement Board or its designee shall appoint a Hearing Officer.
+The appointed Hearing Officer shall hear the matter, find facts and offer conclusions of law to the Retirement Board.
+The decision of a Hearing Officer shall be subject to approval by the full Retirement Board.
+The Retirement System's action shall not be deemed final until such time as the Hearing Officer's recommendation has been voted upon by the Retirement Board. - (2) Within forty-five (45) days after receipt by the Retirement Board of a request for hearing, the Retirement Board shall give notice that the matter has been assigned to a Hearing Officer for consideration. - (3) In any contested case, all parties shall be afforded an opportunity to be heard after reasonable notice. - (4) The notice described in subsection (2), above, shall include: - i.
+A statement of the time, place, and nature of the hearing; - ii.
+A statement of the legal authority and jurisdiction under which the hearing is to be held; - iii.
+A reference to the particular sections of the statutes and rules involved; - iv.
+The name, official title and mailing address of the Hearing Officer, if any; - v.
+A statement of the issues involved and, to the extent known, of the matters asserted by the parties; and

-Section 5.00 Contested Cases - Hearings
+- vi.
+A statement that a party who fails to attend or participate in the hearing may be held to be in default and have his or her appeal dismissed. - (5) The notice may include any other matters the Hearing Officer or the Retirement Board considers desirable to expedite the proceedings.

-(a) All members shall be afforded an opportunity to respond and present evidence and argument on all issues involved.
+Section 5 Contested Cases - Hearings in General

-- (b) Members must appear at the hearing.
-They may represent themselves or be represented by legal counsel at their own expense. - (c) Continuances and postponements may be granted by the hearing officer. - (d) Disposition may be made of any contested case by stipulation, agreed settlement, consent order or default. - (e) Should the hearing officer determine that written memoranda is required, the member will be notified by the hearing officer of the need to file a written document which discusses the issues of the case.
-Memoranda of law may always be offered in support of arguments offered by the member or the representative of the retirement system. - (f) The Executive Director may, when he or she deems appropriate, retain independent legal counsel to prosecute any contested case. - (g) A recording of each hearing shall be made.
+- (1) All parties shall be afforded an opportunity to respond and present evidence and argument on all issues involved. - (2) Members must appear at hearings either personally, or by appearance of legal counsel.
+Members may represent themselves or be represented by legal counsel at their own expense.
+Consistent with RIGL §11-27-2 entitled, "Practice of law", any person accompanying the member who is not a lawyer (certified member of the bar of the State of Rhode Island) cannot represent the member in the hearing. - (3) Continuances and postponements may be granted by the Hearing Officer or the Retirement Board at their discretion. - (4) Disposition may be made of any contested case by stipulation, agreed settlement, consent order or default. - (5) Should the Hearing Officer or Retirement Board determine that written memoranda are required, the member will be notified by the Hearing Officer or the Retirement Board of the need to file a written document which discusses the issues of the case.
+Memoranda of law may always be offered in support of arguments offered by the member or the representative of the retirement systems. - (6) The Executive Director may, when he or she deems appropriate, retain independent legal counsel to prosecute any contested case. - (7) A recording of each hearing shall be made.
 Any party may request a transcript or copy of the tape at their own expense.

-Section 6.00 Contested Cases - Conduct of Hearings
+Section 6 Contested Cases - Conduct of Hearings before Hearing Officers